Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in classical MNL models

 \subsection{Sampling protocols}

-By default the sampled choice set $D_{n}$ has to include the chosen alternative, but the analyst needs to make several practical considerations when sampling the remainder of $D_{n}$.
+Besides including the chosen alternative, the analyst needs to make several practical considerations when sampling the remainder of $D_{n}$.
 Most notably, the sampling protocol determines the (expected) size of the sampled choice set and thereby introduces a trade-off between speed and accuracy.
 With smaller $D_{n}$, the estimation will be computationally more attractive, but the approximation of the denominator in the choice probability is likely to become less accurate.
-Intuitively, the number of trade-offs (utility and attribute level differences) studied across alternatives will reduce exponentially for smaller $D_{n}$.
-The balance between computational costs and sampling error remains an empirical matter. \citet{NerellaBhat2004} suggest that an eighth of the size of the full choice set should be used as minimum, but that a fourth is desirable.\footnote{Similar to \citet{guevara2013sampling}, we assume throughout the paper that the sampling protocol $\pi(D_{n}|j)$ is independent of $\beta$.
-Any such dependence requires re-sampling $D_{n}$ at every iteration during estimation and limits the computational benefits of sampling of alternatives.}
+Notably, the number of utility differences evaluated - which provide the necessary information to estimate the parameters of interest - is reducing linearly with the size $D_{n}$.
+The balance between computational costs and sampling error remains an empirical matter. \citet{NerellaBhat2004} suggest that an eighth of the size of the full choice set should be used as minimum, but that a fourth is desirable.

 The interested reader is referred to \citet{BenAkiva1985} for a description of various sampling protocols to obtain the target size of $D_{n}$, including the corresponding correction factors.
-Monte Carlo simulations conducted by \citet{Dalyetal2014} highlight that independent and with-replacement sampling allow for efficient estimation and easy calculation of $\pi(D_{n}|j) \text{ } \forall j \in D_{n}$.
-These two sampling protocols, however, result in variation in the size of $D_{n}$ across observations, whereas the size of $D_{n}$ is fixed under sampling without replacement.
-The calculation of the correction factor $\pi(D_{n}|j)$ is, typically, more complex under sampling without-replacement and estimation is less efficient.
-Stratified-sampling, where a fixed number of alternatives is sampled from a number of strata, suffers from the same challenges as sampling without replacement.
-Where \citet{Dalyetal2014} discard stratified-sampling due to poor estimation performance, \citet{Guevara2013} apply a stratified importance sampling protocol without replacement in their monte carlo simulation on nested logit models in order to ensure that sufficient alternatives are sampled per nest.
+Monte Carlo simulations conducted by \citet{Dalyetal2014} highlight that independent and with-replacement sampling allows for efficient estimation and easy calculation of $\pi(D_{n}|j) \text{ } \forall j \in D_{n}$.
+These two sampling protocols, however, result in variation in the size of $D_{n}$ across observations, whereas the size of $D_{n}$ is fixed under the sampling without replacement.
+The calculation of the correction factor $\pi(D_{n}|j)$ is, typically, more complex under the sampling without replacement and estimation is less efficient.
+Stratified sampling, where a fixed number of alternatives is sampled from a number of strata, suffers from the same challenges as sampling without replacement.
+Whereas \citet{Dalyetal2014} discard stratified sampling due to poor estimation performance, \citet{Guevara2013} apply a stratified importance sampling protocol without replacement in their Monte Carlo simulation on nested logit models in order to ensure that sufficient alternatives are sampled per nest.